SNodeC/snode.c/README.md

 The `EchoClientContextFactory` and the `EchoClientContext` has also be changed slightly to expect now a `std::string` as non-type template argument which is appended in the ping-pong initiation to the string send to the server to distinguish both instances in the output of the application.

-# Highlevel WEB-API a'la Node.JS-Express
+# Application Leyer Protocols APIs

+## Basic HTTP-Server and HTTP-Client API

 To be written

+## Highlevel WEB-API a'la Node.JS-Express

+To be written

+## WebSockets

+To be written

+## Basic MQTT-Server an MQTT-Client API

+To be written

+## MQTT Over WebSocket

+To be written

-# Websockets
+# Database Support

+## MariaDB

 To be written